Summary of Michael Hamilton’s 5 Keys to Succeed as an Airbnb and Vacation Rental Owner

 To ultimately move from a technician to a manager to an entrepreneur, one has to get comfortable with “letting go of the vine” or, said differently, “firing oneself.”
 In extreme cases, some business owners just have to let go of their egos.
 The reality is that well-trained people can do things just as well or better.
 Once the right individual is empowered, a business owner will have effectively off-loaded a significant chunk of labor in exchange for TIME—a fair trade for the entrepreneur that wants to grow and not get stuck in the business.
 Do you know how may hours there are in one whole week?
 If not get to “know thy time,” the most successful entrepreneurs are extremely intentional about their TIME – your only non-renewable resource.

 Lastly, it’s important to mention that a person can be both a technician and an entrepreneur.
-For example, they may be the entrepreneur in their vacation rental business and a technician working in finance at Berkshire Hathaway.
+For example, they may be the entrepreneur in their vacation rental business and a technician working in as a civil servant or manager.
 It’s not an either or, and most successful business people transition smoothly out of technician roles if that is the direction in which they desire to go.
 That’s what we did.
-Want to learn more about the E Myth?
-Check out my more detailed post and video explanation.

 #4 Key to Succeed as an Airbnb + Vacation Rental Owner